Mario & Luigi: Brothership: Plot

 One day in the Mushroom Kingdom, a mysterious portal appears and transports Mario, Luigi, and the kingdom's inhabitants – including Princess Peach, the star sprite Starlow, Bowser, and Bowser Jr. – to the world of Concordia.
 After reuniting on a moving island called Shipshape Island, Mario and Luigi befriend Connie, a Wattanist, who reveals how Concordia used to be one continent connected together by a large Uni-Tree and the energy of Connectar, until a dark force emerged and destroyed the tree, separating the land into islands.
-Revealing she is working to create a new Uni-Tree on Shipshape, the brothers agree to help her reconnect the separated land with Shipshape, and are accompanied on their journey by Snoutlet, a pig-like creature called a Conductor.
+Revealing she is working to create a new Uni-Tree on Shipshape, the brothers agree to help her reconnect the separated land with Shipshape, and are accompanied on their journey by Snoutlet, a pig-like creature with wings.
 To reconnect the islands, the brothers seek out each island's Lighthouse which can be used to bind the island to Shipshape and its Uni-Tree with a magical plug outlet.
 During their efforts to do so, the brothers reunite with Peach and Starlow, who decide to assist them on their quest.
+Throughout their journey to connect multiple islands to Shipshape, the group learns about strange fairy-like creatures known as Sprite Bulbs - which feed off Connectar and produce a substance known as Lumenade that can be used to craft Battle Plugs.

 The group soon discovers that the original Uni-Tree was destroyed by a mysterious villain called Zokket, who is aided by minions known as the Extension Corps.
-Converting Connectar into a dark energy called Glohm, Zokket seeks to use this to turn everyone into creatures of solitude, who will shun everyone away.
-As they use Glohm to cause havoc on Concordia's inhabitants, Mario and Luigi soon learn of a fruit known as an Ampberry, which can neutralize Glohm.
+Harvesting a dark energy called Glohm from the Sprite Bulbs that were cut off from Connectar and had to survive off their own energy, Zokket seeks to use this to turn everyone into creatures of solitude, who shun everyone away and seek complete isolation.
+As Zokket’s troops use Glohm to cause havoc upon Concordia's inhabitants, Mario and Luigi eventually learn of a fruit known as an Ampberry, which can neutralize Glohm.
+However, the fruit is only grown on Wayaway Island, which was an island that was said to be around long before Concordia split.
 As they seek out the fruit, Mario and Luigi discover Bowser and Bowser Jr. are battling with Zokket over control of Concordia.
 When the brothers engage with Bowser to claim the Ampberries he was hoarding, Zokket has Bowser Jr. kidnapped in order to lure him into a trap.
 After being forced to fight a Glohm-infected Bowser, Mario and Luigi retreat to safety upon finding that Zokket is too powerful for them.